ikiruh/alacritty-conf/README.md

 # Alacritty config

-A beautifully designed Alacritty configuration for Windows 11 that allows you to open a WSL environment when you launch a terminal.
+A beautifully colored Alacritty configuration for Windows 11 that allows you to open a WSL environment when you launch a terminal.

-To make the config work, copy it to the appdata folder
+To make the config work, copy it to the appdata folder:

 ```PowerShell
 cd alacritty-conf